Last updated:

 Printed sources of EU cases

-The official series of EU law reports is Reports of Cases before the Court of Justice and the Court of First Instance.
-It is usually known as the 'European Court Reports' (ECR), but this is not its actual title.
+The official printed series of EU law reports (which has now ceased in hard copy), was Reports of Cases before the Court of Justice and the General Court (previously Reports of Cases before the Court of Justice and the Court of First Instance, and other variations).
+In the UK it is usually known as the 'European Court Reports' (cited with the abbreviation 'ECR'), but this is not its official title.
 The print edition published cases decided from 1954 to 2011, after which it was replaced by an authenticated digital-only edition.

-There used to be a sub-series of Reports of Cases called European Court Reports: Reports of European Community Staff Cases (ECR-SC).
+There used to be a sub-series of Reports of Cases, called European Court Reports: Reports of European Community Staff Cases (ECR-SC).
 It published cases concerning employees of EU institutions that were decided from 1994 to 2009.
-ECR-SC has ceased print publication and staff cases decided from 2010 onwards appear in the (online only) main series, Reports of Cases.
+ECR-SC has ceased publication and staff cases decided from 2010 onwards appear in the main Reports of Cases series.

-After the creation of the Court of First Instance (now called the General Court) in 1988 the main Reports of Cases (ECR) series was divided into two sections: Section I published ECJ cases and Section II published CFI/General Court cases, with citations in the following form:
+After the creation of the Court of First Instance (now called the General Court) in 1988, the main Reports of Cases (ECR) series was divided into two sections: Section I published Court of Justice cases and Section II published CFI/General Court cases.
+It was cited as follows:

-IALS Library holds the entire English edition of Reports of Cases, plus ECR-SC from 1994 to 2006.
-The title of the main series has changed over the years: Reports of cases before the Court of Justice of the European Coal and Steel Community, then Reports of cases before the Court, then Reports of Cases before the Court of Justice and the Court of First Instance.
+IALS Library holds the entire English edition of Reports of Cases (and ECR-SC from 1994 to 2006).
+The title of the main series has changed over the years: Reports of cases before the Court of Justice of the European Coal and Steel Community, then Reports of cases before the Court, then Reports of Cases before the Court of Justice and the Court of First Instance, then Reports of Cases before the Court of Justice and the General Court.
 IALS also has the French edition, from 1954 to 2003; the German edition, from 1954 to 1998 part 2; the Dutch edition, from 1954 to 1964; and the Italian edition, from 1954 to 1964.

-Reports of Cases (ECR) used to publish every case in full, in contrast to the UK's selective law reporting practice.
-Since 2004, however, less important cases have been omitted, although brief details are given; the full reports of these cases can be found on Curia and EUR-Lex.
+Reports of Cases used to publish every case in full, in contrast to the UK's selective law reporting practice.
+Since 2004, however, it has only published brief details of less important cases; the full reports can be found on Curia and EUR-Lex.

-The C series of the Official Journal of the European Union publishes case summaries and court notices.
+Case summaries and court notices are published in the C series of the Official Journal of the European Union.

 Online sources of EU cases

-All EU cases are available in the case database on the website of the Court of Justice of the EU, Curia, including cases from the authenticated digital Reports of Cases.
+The Curia website has a database of all EU cases, with links to the authenticated reports published in the online-only Reports of Cases, details of commentary in journals and other information.
 Curia also provides numerical lists of all registered cases, with details of pending and dropped cases, cross-references to joined cases and appeals, and links to opinions, judgments and other documents.

-The EUR-Lex website has all EU cases, including the authenticated digital Reports of Cases.
-Each case record on EUR-Lex includes a 'Document information' tab with further details, including law report citations and - under 'Doctrine' - citations to commentary in journals.
+The EUR-Lex website also has all EU cases, including the authenticated digital Reports of Cases.
+Each case record on EUR-Lex includes a 'Document information' tab with further details, such as law report citations and citations to commentary in journals (under 'Doctrine').

-EU cases are also on Westlaw and Lexis®Library.
-Lexis omits those judgments that are not available in English.
+EU cases are also on Westlaw and Lexis, but Lexis omits judgments that are not available in English.

 European Union competition cases, such as antitrust investigations and merger scrutinies, are usually dealt with by the European Commission or national competition authorities.
 EU and national courts hear some competition cases, however.